 Sarah Oppenheimer has worked in the environmental NGO sector for over 15 years, including at Friends of the Earth and the RSPB.
 She led the EU Policy Campaigns Team for RSPB, where she worked across a wide spectrum of policy areas and developed a good knowledge of european environmental policy making.
 Now a freelance consultant, Sarah is also the Chair of Trustees for the Orp Foundation and a member of the Environment Funders Network.

 Sarah is a mother of three and Chair of Governors at her local state primary school.

-Colin is the Chief Executive of CIWM, the resource & waste management professional body.
+Colin Colin is the Chief Executive of the Institute of Materials, Minerals and Mining, the global network for the materials cycle.
 Previously, Colin spent 21 years in the UK Civil Service in a range of roles, including leading negotiation of the EU chemicals regime REACH up to its substantive agreement in the UK Presidency in 2005.
 He also led the EU that year in international negotiations at the Stockholm and Rotterdam Convention Conferences of the Parties and the Strategic Approach to International Chemicals Management (SAICM) preparatory discussions.

 He has spent time in the Secretariat of the EU Council of Ministers in Brussels, the UK Cabinet Office and on a range of economic and environmental policy areas.

 Martyn Day is a former Chair of Trustees and as a Trustee of CHEM Trust.
 We are extremely grateful for his five years of leadership.
 Martyn Day is the Senior Partner at Leigh Day & Co solicitors in London, and specialises in international, environment and product liability claims.
 Examples of his work are the Sellafield leukaemia cases, asbestos cases and negotiating claims for 52 Colombian farmers in a claim against BP relating to the damage caused by an oil pipeline.